Terms Related To Decarbonization

 Microsoft recently announced its commitment to become carbon negative by 2030.
 Microsoft also said that it will remove more carbon from the environment than it has ever emitted in the past by 2050

-Here are some of the technical terms related to decarbonization and clean energy.
+Here are some of the technical terms related to decarbonization and energy transition.

 Carbon Footprint